-The central concern of the Yearbook has always been that of maintaining comprehensive coverage of international bodies that correspond to its criteria of Types A to D (see Appendix: Types of organization).
+The central concern of the Yearbook has always been that of maintaining comprehensive coverage of international bodies that correspond to its criteria of Types A to D (see the Appendix: Types of organization).
 The coverage of types E to G is not comprehensive for the following reasons:

-• Type E: internal commissions of international bodies.
+- Type E: commissions of international bodies.
 Only those cited by other bodies, or which appear to have some degree of independent "outer-directed" action are included.
 A deliberate search for them is not usually made.
-From the 28th edition some of the less independent E type bodies have been transferred to Type K.

-- Type F: new forms of organization, organizational experiments and organizational substitutes.
-Forms most frequently arising in recent years have been networks and, currently, bodies existing only on Internet.
+Less independent bodies are classified as Type K; the least independent are cited only in the "mother" organization's entry. - Type F: new forms of organization, organizational experiments and organizational substitutes.
+Forms most frequently arising in recent years have been networks and, currently, bodies existing only on internet.
 The emergence of such "bodies" is a constant and useful challenge to any selection criteria.
 Type F has also been used as a transitional category: it previously contained religious orders (now Type R), and meeting series (now Type S).).
 It currently holds many financing and funding organizations and others with a self-styled structure. - Type G: national bodies perceived as "internationally active" by international organizations.
 Clearly it is difficult to define the limits in such a case.
 In practice, only those which appear international (due to their name or preoccupations), or which are cited with other international bodies, are included.
 A deliberate search for them is not made.